|

 almost exactly the same on video

-as they are on stills.
-Of course the big difference is shooting moving
+as they are with stills.
+Of course the big difference is you need to know how to shoot moving

 A run through of the differences and similarities....